census-instrumentation/opencensus-web/README.md

-# OpenCensus - A stats collection and distributed tracing framework
+# OpenCensus for Web Browsers
 [![Gitter chat][gitter-image]][gitter-url]

-OpenCensus is a toolkit for collecting application performance and behavior data.
-It currently includes 3 apis: stats, tracing and tags.
+OpenCensus Web is an experimental implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.

-The library is in alpha stage and the API is subject to change.
+The library is in an experimental pre-alpha stage and the API is subject to change, and is not suitable for production use.

 Please join [gitter](https://gitter.im/census-instrumentation/Lobby) for help or feedback on this project.